 And that’s why cables are never in the box anymore.
 The vendors save about a dollar, and the retailers get an opportunity to turn a $19 profit on a $20 cable after turning a $20 profit on a $400 television.

 You can buy cables online at a substantial discount.
 Of course that means you’ll either drag boxes home and let them sit while you wait for cables to arrive, or you’ll have to plan ahead.
 If there’s a major electronics purchase in your future, figure out the cables you’ll need ahead of time and order them.
 And order extra.
 If you’re ordering a $3 HDMI cable, you might as well order two.
 That way you have an extra if you ever buy something else that needs one, or if your cable gets the worse end of an unfortunate accident, or if a friend or relative forgets to buy one and you want to be a hero.
-It never hurts to order a spare Ethernet, USB, and/or SATA cable too, to save for a rainy day.
+It never hurts to order a spare Ethernet, USB, and/or SATA cable too, to save for a rainy day or the holidays.

 To keep those extra cables untangled and organized, store them in toilet paper tubes in a box.
 You won’t win any decorator points that way, but we’re talking about a way to store them in a drawer or on a shelf somewhere, not to put them on display.